keybase/book-content/03-files/00-index.md

 ### Desktop integration
 When you install Keybase on your desktop computer, you can enable an integration to make your Keybase files available in Finder (on a Mac) or Explorer (on Windows).

-This allows you to drag and drop to upload, organize, edit, or delete files right from Finder or Explorer.
+This allows you to upload, organize, edit, or delete files right from Finder or Explorer.

 You can also enable the integration later by going to Settings > Files.